northos/Crypto1-Final-Project/README.md

   balances.
 The bank also holds a mutex for each account so that the separate threads for different client connections don't conflict if there are multiple ATMs connected.

-- Key sharing: The ATM and Bank communicate via AES-encrypted messages, thus they must share a key.
+- Key sharing: The ATM and Bank communicate via AES-encrypted messages, thus they must share a session key.
   This is done upon opening a connection via RSA public-key encryption.

-- Timeout: connections between Bank and ATM will timeout after 60 seconds of inactivity.
+- Timeout: The bank will not accept messages whose timestamps are more than 10 seconds old, and won't accept client connections more than 20 seconds old.
+The ATM will accept timestamps up to 20 seconds old.
+  Messages must also be received in order: messages with a timestamp older (or the same as) one previously received will be assumed to be a duplicate and rejected.